killswitch31/ssl-pinning-bypass-on-android-using-frida/README.md

     `adb shell chmod 755 /data/local/tmp/frida-server`

-8. Then in a different terminal window run "adb shell" and do the following (do not close the terminal after done.
-Just minimize it)
+8. Then in a different terminal window run "adb shell" and do the following commands (do not close the terminal after done.
+Just minimize it) :

-    commands:

       `su`

       `cd /data/local/tmp/`